Corowa: Gold mining

 Small amounts of gold were produced, by mid 1902, but shareholders were told that there would be more capital needing to be raised to make the mine payable.
 An optimistic newspaper report, of October 1902, pronounced the mine operations a success, also carrying photographs of the miners, the directors, and the two headframes of the mine.
 With its capital being exhausted, before reaching the wash, the failure of the pumping engine's crankshaft dashed the hopes of long-suffering shareholders.
 By early 1903, the company had been reconstructed, apparently with an injection of capital from English shareholders, and new machinery was being erected.
 By September 1904, miners were on wash but it was "rather wet" and not payable.
 By late 1904, the company again needed additional capital, and a decision was made that it would be wound up.
 It had sold 2,033 ounces of gold, from April to November 1904, but costs took much of the revenue; the balance sheet of the company was, by then, only £100 in surplus.
 The directors were authorised to put the company and all its assets up for sale.
 The liabilities were discharged, and the company was wound up in 1905.

 Neo-Nazi rally

-On Saturday 12 October 2024, roughly 50 members of the National Socialist Network lead by Thomas Sewell rallied in the town's centre as a response to a local piggery's takeover by multinational meat processor JBS.
+On Saturday 12 October 2024, roughly 50 members of the National Socialist Network led by Thomas Sewell rallied in the town's centre as a response to a local piggery's takeover by multinational meat processor JBS.
 The group displayed a banner reading "White Man Fight Back" due to JBS's employment of immigrant workers.
 Police dispersed the group with no arrests being made.